 1. Instruct a solicitor

-Whenever you are ready to purchase or sell your house, you should instruct a conveyance solicitor to come through to help with the process.
-Furthermore, that means once you want to buy a property, the solicitor is in a position to proceed.
+Whenever you are ready to purchase or sell your house, you should instruct a licensed conveyancing solicitor to come through to carry out the necessary legal paperwork and local authority searches.

 2. Legal work